 We use Zoom and other video conferencing software to chat with individuals and groups.
 Each visit lasts about 30 minutes and features 6 volunteers with their pets.
 You never know exactly which animals will be on a call, which makes it fun!
 Our volunteers use their conversations about their pets to make a connection with the audience.

 Who’s it for?

-Pets Together virtual pet visits are currently available to those living in nursing homes and assisted living facilities, residential treatment programs (e.g., behavioral health, rehabilitation), inpatient/ outpatient medical centers (e.g., hospitals, cancer centers), and other group settings.
-Our pets are also happy to visit with medical professionals and others on the front lines of the pandemic.
+Pets Together virtual pet visits are available to those living in nursing homes and assisted living facilities, residential treatment programs (e.g., behavioral health, rehabilitation), inpatient/ outpatient medical centers (e.g., hospitals, cancer centers), and other group settings.
+We are also happy to work with libraries, camps, and school reading programs.

 Social isolation and loneliness affect people who have few social contacts and lack an overall sense of belonging.
 It disproportionately affects older adults, who are often marginalized in our society.
 Research shows that isolation can result in a premature mortality risk comparable to smoking 15 cigarettes per day and even surpassing the influence of obesity and physical activity.

 Jennifer Bashford lives in the North Carolina mountains with her 5 special needs rescue dogs and her husband.
 She holds master’s degrees in both strategic communications and gerontology and has been involved in non-profit management for over ten years.
 Working with Pets Together is the perfect blend of all of her passions.
 When she isn’t on a Zoom call with a long term care facility, you can usually find her hiking or kayaking with one of her dogs.